whitemyer-advertising/react-pipeline-test/README.md

 * `git config git-ftp.user "YOUR_FTP_USERNAME"`
 * `git config git-ftp.password "YOUR_FTP_PASSWORD"`
 * `git ftp push --syncroot build`

+> ### Tip: That's a lot of commands!
+>
+> You only have to run the `git config` commands once per session.
+However, make sure you
+> build, commit, and push before running `git ftp-push`.

 > ### Tip: I get a "Dirty repository" error
 >